JimDesu/basis-lang/README.md

 ### 3.2 Constructors and methods

-A constructor's signature names a type as the productive receiver:
+A constructor's signature names a type as the CREATE receiver:

 ```
 .cmd Widget 'w: Int x, Int y =